MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab03_Automate_deployment_by_using_ACSS.md

 1. In the **Locations** drop-down list, select the target Azure region.

-1. In the **Quotas** drop-down list, select the Azure virtual machine series you need to increase the quota limits for.
+1. In the **Quotas** drop-down list, select the Azure Virtual Machine series you need to increase the quota limits for.

 1. In the **New limit** text box, enter the new quota limit, and then select **Save and Continue**.